mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 More detailed analysis - thoughts on validity of data -->

-## Exploring tensions emerging in design / tool use
+## Exploring tensions emerging in design

 NOTE - SOME OF THESE TENSION MAY BE BETTER EXPLORED IN OTHER CHAPTERS IF THERE IS OVERLAP - and some in the final discussions - Select 2 or 3 most relevant to this chapter